Materials Chemistry (MAT P1)

 Know-how and skills

-At the end of this training, the graduate will have the scientific and technical skills to :
+Upon completion of this program, graduates will have acquired the scientific and technical skills enabling them to:

-• Have a solid understanding of the essential concepts, theories and experimental methods of materials and nanomaterials research and development;
+• have a solid understanding of the essential concepts, theories, and experimental methods of research and development on materials and nanomaterials;

-• to know the different types of materials and nanomaterials and to be able to apply and adapt theories and experimental methods to new problems in the three fields (sustainable development, health and membranes) and to critically evaluate the work of other scientists;
+• to understand the different types of materials and nanomaterials and be able to apply and adapt theories and experimental methods to new problems in the three fields (sustainable development, health, and membranes) and critically evaluate the work of other scientists;

-• to be able to communicate information in all three areas (sustainable development, health and membranes) to expert colleagues as well as the general public.
+• to be able to communicate information in the three areas (sustainable development, health, and membranes) to expert colleagues and the general public.

-• modern methods of synthesis and characterization of materials (inorganic, polymeric or hybrid) from the nanoscale to the macroscale;
+• modern methods for synthesizing and characterizing materials (inorganic, polymer, or hybrid) from the nanoscale to the macroscale;

-• modification, structure and properties of materials and nanomaterials (inorganic, polymers, hybrids);
+• the modification, structure, and properties of materials and nanomaterials (inorganic, polymeric, hybrid);

 • industrial applications of research on materials and nanomaterials;